-- Consistent evaluation throughout the project's PDCA cycle - Coherent methodologies and criteria for three schemes of assistance - Cross-sectoral and comprehensive evaluation through a thematic evaluation - 4 Ensuring objectivity and transparency - Emphasizing use of evaluation results Cross-sectoral and comprehensive evaluation through a thematic evaluation JICA conducts thematic evaluations to analyze a group of projects comprehensively and cross-sectorally.
+Cross-sectoral and comprehensive evaluation through a thematic evaluation JICA conducts thematic evaluations to analyze a group of projects comprehensively and cross-sectorally.
 The aim of this evaluation is to derive recommendations and lessons learned which can be utilized across projects.
 Thematic evaluation is conducted by selecting projects based on a specified theme and analyzing them from a different angle than in an individual project evaluation.
-JICA has so far conducted thematic evaluations that focus on a specific development issue or assistance scheme.
 Moving forward, evaluations will also be conducted for JICA's cooperation programs (a strategic framework designed to support the achievement of developing countries' mid- to long-term development goals) in line with the progress being made in this endeavor.
 The details of thematic evaluation are introduced on p.7.
+An outline of the implementation of thematic evaluation for the current financial year is introduced on p.44-49.
 4 Ensuring objectivity and transparency JICA has incorporated external evaluations according to project size in the ex-post evaluations which require an objective verification of project implementation results for all three schemes of assistance, and the findings are made available on the JICA website.
 JICA will continue its efforts for increasing objectivity and transparency in its operations evaluations.
 In order to improve the quality of evaluations, JICA has set up mechanisms by which the viewpoints of external parties are reflected in the operations evaluation system.
-In this context, JICA receives advice on evaluation policy, as well as on the evaluation system and methodology from the Advisory Committee on Evaluation consisting of third-party experts (-see p.8).
+In this context, JICA receives advice on evaluation policy, as well as on the evaluation system and methodology from the Advisory Committee on Evaluation consisting of third-party experts ( $\rightarrow$ see p.12).
 5 Emphasizing use of evaluation results JICA's operations evaluations are not merely evaluations.
 Evaluation results also serve as a feedback function for improving the quality of the "Action" phase of the PDCA cycle.
 This feedback is utilized as recommendations for improving the project and lessons learned for ongoing and future similar projects.
 JICA intends to further strengthen the feedback function for reflecting the evaluation results into JICA's fundamental strategies for cooperation and the JICA Thematic Guidelines.
 At the same time, JICA makes efforts to reflect the evaluation results into development policies, sector programs, and respective projects of the recipient governments by feeding back the evaluation findings.
 Conducting joint evaluations with the recipient government is also a way of feeding back the evaluation findings.